Mexican War of Independence: The Hidalgo revolt, 1810–1811

 Despite apparently having the advantage, Hidalgo retreated, against the counsel of Allende.
 This retreat, on the verge of apparent victory, has puzzled historians and biographers ever since.
 They generally believe that Hidalgo wanted to spare the numerous Mexican citizens in Mexico City from the inevitable sacking and plunder that would have ensued.
 His retreat is considered Hidalgo's greatest tactical error and his failure to act "was the beginning of his downfall."
 Hidalgo moved west and set up headquarters in Guadalajara, where one of the worst incidents of violence against Spanish civilians occurred, a month of massacres from 12 December 1810 (the Feast of the Virgin of Guadalupe) to 13 January 1811.
-At his trial followoing his capture later that year, Hidalgo admitted to ordering the murders.
+At his trial following his capture later that year, Hidalgo admitted to ordering the murders.
 None "were given a trial, nor was there any reason to do so, since he knew perfectly well they were innocent."
 In Guadalajara, the image of the Virgin of Guadalupe suddenly disappeared from insurgents' hats and there were many desertions.

-The royalist forces, led by Félix María Calleja del Rey, were becoming more effective against disorganized and poorly armed of Hidalgo, defeating them at a bridge on the Calderón River, forcing the rebels to flee north towards the United States, perhaps hoping they would attain financial and military support.
+The royalist forces, led by Félix María Calleja del Rey, were becoming more effective against the disorganized and poorly armed forces of Hidalgo, defeating them at a bridge on the Calderón River, forcing the rebels to flee north towards the United States, perhaps hoping they would attain financial and military support.
 They were intercepted by Ignacio Elizondo, who pretended to join the fleeing insurgent forces.
 Hidalgo and his remaining soldiers were captured in the state of Coahuila at the Wells of Baján (Norias de Baján).
 When the insurgents adopted the tactics of guerrilla warfare and operated where it was effective, such as in the hot country of southern Mexico, they were able to undermine the royalist army.
 Around Guanajuato, regional insurgent leader Albino García for a time successfully combined insurgency with banditry.
 With the capture of Hidalgo and the creole leadership in the north, this phase of the insurgency was at an end.

 The captured rebel leaders were found guilty of treason and sentenced to death, except for Mariano Abasolo, who was sent to Spain to serve a life sentence in prison.
 Allende, Jiménez, and Aldama were executed on 26 June 1811, shot in the back as a sign of dishonor.
 Hidalgo, as a priest, had to undergo a civil trial and review by the Inquisition.
 He was eventually stripped of his priesthood, found guilty, and executed on 30 July 1811.
 The heads of Hidalgo, Allende, Aldama, and Jiménez were preserved and hung from the four corners of the Alhóndiga de Granaditas of Guanajuato as a grim warning to those who dared follow in their footsteps.